DHTMLX/docs-diagram/docs/guides/integrations/svelte_integration.md

 ![Diagram Editor initialization](/img/trial_diagram.png)

 Now you should have a basic setup for integrating DHTMLX Diagram Editor with Svelte.
 You can customize the code according to your specific requirements.
-The final example you can find on [**GitHub**](https://github.com/DHTMLX/svelte-diagram-demo).
+You can find the final example on [**GitHub**](https://github.com/DHTMLX/svelte-diagram-demo).